 Control – who has it, when – often becomes a major theme in life for Upper School students and their parents.
 This is part of a normal growth process, of course, but is not without its worries and hurdles.
 The college search and application process can seem like a heightening of worries about choices and “paths.”
 But what makes the college process so fulfilling, ultimately, for students AND parents is that this process enables students to “take control” in a wholly positive manner.

 You, the student, are the driver of this process.
 Your parents certainly have significant input; counselors, teachers, coaches, and many others may play a significant guiding role.
-However, that guiding role is guided by YOUR evolving definition of your preferences, desires, and purposes in your college choice.
+However, that role is directed by YOUR evolving definition of your preferences, desires, and purposes in your college choice.
 After all, it is you who will be attending and living at this school.

 There are over 3,000 four-year colleges and universities in this country.
 Hundreds of them would be great schools for you.
 The empowering process of you making your college choice is as important, or even more important, than what that choice is.
 As you navigate the search process to end up with a list of (about) seven to ten schools, you’ll have plenty of help – from your college counselors and your parents.
-But it is ultimately your ownership of the process which will make it truly affirming, for you and your family.
+But it is ultimately your ownership of the process which will make it truly affirming.